seeReadCode/seereadblog/src/posts/developer-consultant-reading.md

 ---
 layout: post
-title: 5 book recommendations for full stack developers
+title: Five book recommendations for full stack developers
 excerpt: "Yet another list of books you don't have time to read"
 date: 2022-01-28
 tags: